Douai School: 1903–1999

 The modern school in Woolhampton, Berkshire was formed by the site's pre-existing St Mary's College's merging with the school of the incoming Benedictine community that moved from Douai in June 1903 as a result of Waldeck-Rousseau's Law of Associations (1901).
 Former pupils lobbied the Irish Parliamentary Party to raise the matter of the expulsion in Parliament.
 However it was Roman Catholic English Conservatives who espoused the cause: Lord Edmund Talbot in the House of Commons and 11th Lord Herries of Terregles in the House of Lords.

 The merger produced a school of 109 boy boarders, which had fallen to only 63 by 1911.
 Its long history in France and its monastic influence meant that Douai, although an independent boarding school, had in large part escaped the influence of the public school ethos that had developed in 19th-century England.
 However, in 1920, Douai was admitted to membership of the Headmasters' Conference.
 In the 1930s David Matthew, later Apostolic Delegate for Africa, congratulated the headmaster, Ignatius Rice, on the fact that: "no Catholic school has been so free from the influence of Arnold of Rugby as Douai has been."

 Day boys were admitted from the early 1960s, when annual boarding fees were £360.
 By 1984, there was a record number of 333 pupils.
 The school became co-educational in 1993.
+After several years of financial difficulty, exacerbated by rumours of abuse, it closed in 1999.

 post closure

-In November 2017 a former House Master at Douai, Father Michael Creagh, was found guilty at Reading Crown Court of two counts of child abuse offences which were committed while he was at the Boarding School.
+In November 2017, a former House Master at Douai, Father Michael Creagh, was sentenced at Reading Crown Court after pleading guilty to two counts of child abuse offences which were committed while he was at the Boarding School.